Student loan forgiveness: Millions mistakenly told their debt relief was approved

 Both the U.S. Department of Education and the contractor, Accenture Federal Services, are investigating the error and working on quality control to make sure that there are no issues moving forward.

+The spokesperson added that corrected emails will be sent to affected individuals in the coming days.

-A representative told the outlet that Accenture Federal Services “regrets the human error” that led to an “inaccurate subject line,” and Accenture is now working with the Department to review quality control measures.
+A representative told CBS that Accenture Federal Services “regrets the human error” that led to an “inaccurate subject line,” and that Accenture is now working with the Department to review quality control measures.

-Nexstar reached out to both Accenture and the U.S. Department of Education but did not immediately receive a reply.
+Nexstar reached out to Accenture but did not immediately receive a reply.

 More than 26 million people have already applied for relief, but the Education Department stopped processing applications last month due to legal challenges and the plan has been put on hold.
 The U.S. Supreme Court agreed to hear arguments in the case in February.